rnd195/marp-community-themes/theme/dracula.md

 Dracula is a popular dark mode color palette for a [wide range of programs](https://draculatheme.com/).
 It features deep shades of purple, pink, blue, green, and black to create a visually pleasant and high-contrast aesthetic.

+If you like the `dracula` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/dracula/marp)!

 # Screenshots

 ![](dracula.assets/dracula1.jpg)